-Wait times to receive Social Security disability benefit decisions reach new high
+Wait times for Social Security disability benefit decisions reach new high

 How long does it take to get approved for disability benefits?

-Regardless of condition or outcome, on average, new applicants that received a decision in February 2023 had waited around 220 days, or seven months and ten days, for that verdict.
+Regardless of condition or outcome, on average, new applicants that received a decision in November 2023 had waited around 225 days, or seven months and fifteen days, for that verdict.

-For context, the wait was longer in early 2023 than it had been at any other point in the past 14 years.
-Between February 2019 and February 2023, the average wait time increased 76% from four months to over seven months.
+Still, wait times in November 2023 are higher than they have been at any other point in the past 14 years.
+Between November 2019 and November 2023, the average wait time increased 86% from four months to over seven months.

-The average processing time for initial disability benefit applications has reached a new high
+The average processing time for initial disability benefit applications has increased to record levels

 In September 2022, the SSA released a letter to the public remarking that the increased wait time on initial application decisions is “unacceptable" and “cause[s] significant financial hardship for the most vulnerable people.”